-I will use my own Chancery cursive (italic) handwriting as the model.
-It is based on that of Bennardino Cataneo (circa 1550) however, the letterforms are ubiquitous to classic Chancery cursive writing.
+I am using my own Chancery cursive writing as the model.
+It is based on that of Bernardino Cataneo (circa 1550) however, the letterforms are ubiquitous to classic Chancery cursive writing.

 I subscribe to Edward Johnston's postulation: "Useful practice is the making of real things".
 In other words, you learn by actual writing -- concentrating on good letterform construction -- rather than performing endless repetitive letter formation exercises and alphabet renditions.
 Of course, beginning students -- or those adopting new hands -- will require sufficient alphabet practice to be able to render the essential letterforms with confidence and reasonable consistency.
 However, once that is accomplished they should be refined by using them in "making real things" (i.e. in written renditions).

 The goal is to develop and perfect good letterforms in written renditions -- not to become skilled at rendering beautiful alphabets!

 It is important to use fairly wide nibs or chisel edged pencils when rendering practice alphabets in order to examine the essential letterform characteristics as illustrated in the following exemplar of an Italic handwriting alphabet rendition:

 I often include a freely rendered alphabet in the form of gloss on exemplars and correspondence in the same way that renaissance writing masters did -- with didactic and decorative intent as illustrated by my following exemplar :

 Small writing exemplar

 I do test (and adjust if necessary) the nib smoothness and ink flow of pens using the folded guard paper immediately prior to commencing writing.
 I also use the guard paper to write out a very brief passage from the rendition I am about to undertake in order to establish the letterform size, weight, slope, spacing, etc. -- and obtain a relaxed, comfortable, writing position and pen hold.